 "What's a job you would be terrible at?"

-These interactive tools can help break the ice, spark meaningful conversations, and make your first date more fun and memorable.
+These tools can help break the ice and make your first date more fun.

 Couple cuddling by the fireplace with romantic thought bubbles about coffee dates and movie nights